sigulete/kde-bootc/README.md

 ```
 RUN systemctl mask bootc-fetch-apply-updates.timer
 ```
-The replacement `all-system-update` service will download the image from the registry, and queue it for the next reboot.
-It will also update Flatpak packages and, if present, update Toolbox.
+The replacement `bootc-fetch` service will download the image from the registry and queue it for the next reboot.
 It is not enabled by default and can be turned on or off by the user as needed.
 ```
-COPY --chmod=0644 ./systemd/usr__lib__systemd__system__all-system-update.service /usr/lib/systemd/system/all-system-update.service
+COPY --chmod=0644 ./systemd/usr__lib__systemd__system__bootc-fetch.service /usr/lib/systemd/system/bootc-fetch.service
-COPY --chmod=0644 ./systemd/usr__lib__systemd__system__all-system-update.timer /usr/lib/systemd/system/all-system-update.timer
+COPY --chmod=0644 ./systemd/usr__lib__systemd__system__bootc-fetch.timer /usr/lib/systemd/system/bootc-fetch.timer
 ```
 ### Clean and Checks
 This section focuses on cleaning the container before converting it into an image.
 The strategy includes using the latest `bootc container lint` option.